 YAWC Advocacy Focus Areas

-YAWC focuses on current issues that affect Indigenous women, girls, and gender diverse peoples in Yukon and northern BC.
+YAWC focuses on current issues that affect Indigenous women, girls, and gender diverse peoples in Yukon and northern British Columbia.
 In collaboration with government and community partners, YAWC strives to collect and share objective information on and communicate these issues to its members and the public and facilitate a response for actions from community leaders.

 Inequality, Violence & Trauma